 When SEARCH was launched in the late 1970s Archbishop Simms saw it as “a forum for discussion and honest enquiry” for the Church of Ireland that would “foster a better understanding in the face of spiritual problems and human perplexities”.

-40 years later, our vision remains the same.
+Around half a century later, our vision remains the same.